Technigo/project-guess-who/README.md

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+Since my JavaScript abilities are limited I made sure to follow the steps given in the instructions.

-### If more time
+### If I had more time

+- Change the styling (make it mobile first because easier to follow) and then move the sections around
 - Improve filter alerts, i.e. customise them better and not have the exact option values being displayed in them
-- Add new categories for clothes, hairstyles och facial expressions etc
-- Replace the cards with something cute like Pokemons or cats and then also re-doing the categories and filters from scratch to better fit the new characters (and improve my JavaScript skills, of course)
+- Replace the cards with something cute like Pokemons or cats and then also re-doing the categories to better fit the new characters
+- Add Guess counter that counts down from 3

 ### Technologies used: